stripe2933/OpenGLApp/README.md

 ## Code

 See [example](https://github.com/stripe2933/OpenGLApp/blob/main/example/main.cpp) for the details.
-This program renders a white triangle.
+This render_program renders a white triangle.

 ```cpp